 The internal transportation network for the Walker Campus consists of paved and unpaved private roads which connect to the public road network at several intersections.
-Five Campus accesses currently exist:
+Four Campus accesses currently exist:

-- Landfill East Access (Main Access), located on the west side of Taylor Road (Niagara Regional Road 70) approximately 600 m south of its intersection with Niagara Regional Road 101 (Mountain Road); signalized. - North Access, located on the west side of Niagara Regional Road 70 (Taylor Road) approximately 800 m north of its intersection with Niagara Regional Road 101 (Mountain Road); unsignalized. - Landfill West Access, located on the east side of Thorold Townline Road opposite the Niagara Region Thorold Yard at 3557 Thorold Townline Road; unsignalized. - Landfill Northwest Access, located on the east side of Thorold Townline Road just south of the Walker head office at 2800 Thorold Townline Road; unsignalized. - Quarry Access (maintenance only, non-public access), located on the south side of Mountain Road; unsignalized.
+- Landfill East Access (landfill access only), located on the west side of Taylor Road (Niagara Regional Road 70) approximately 600 m south of its intersection with Niagara Regional Road 101 (Mountain Road); signalized. - North Access (primarily quarry access), located on the west side of Niagara Regional Road 70 (Taylor Road) approximately 800 m north of its intersection with Niagara Regional Road 101 (Mountain Road); unsignalized. - Landfill Northwest Access (Public Access), located at the intersection of Thorold Townline Road and Regent Street south of the Walker head office at 2800 Thorold Townline Road; unsignalized. - Quarry Access (maintenance only, non-public access), located on the south side of Mountain Road; unsignalized.